 This post may contain affiliate links.
 Read our disclosure policy.

 Chewy brown butter cookies with homemade saltine cracker toffee will become your new favorite cookie.
-The saltine toffee (aka Christmas crack) gives the cookies a salty, caramel flavor and a crunchy texture.
+These Christmas crack cookies puts the famous holiday candy into a cookie and gives it a salty, caramel flavor and a crunchy texture.
 The extra step of making your own toffee takes 15 minutes and is 100% worth it for these toffee cookies!

 Chewy cookies stuffed with toffee pieces are my love language.
 I never thought I’d see the day that I say I may have a favorite cookie over our famous chocolate chip pudding cookies.
 But here we are.